mihin/kidness-android-submodule/docs/pages/manual.rst

 .. _the-manual:

 ==============
-GStore IAP SDK
+GPlay IAP SDK
 ==============

-This is an Android library for inapp purchases in GStore based on https://github.com/anjlab/android-inapp-billing-v3.
-Make sure you have the latest GStore application installed on your phone (if not do it on https://play.gamecredits.com/.
+This is an Android library for inapp purchases in GPlay based on https://github.com/anjlab/android-inapp-billing-v3.
+Make sure you have the latest GPlay application installed on your phone (if not do it on https://play.gamecredits.com/.
 Press Download button on the left top corner of the page and get the link via SMS or QR-code).

 Getting Started
 ---------------

-Use **GStorePurchasing** class for all interactions with our store.
+Use **GPlayPurchasing** class for all interactions with our store.

 To initialize SDK call

 ::

-    init(Context context, String base64PublicKey, IGStorePurchaseCallback gStorePurchaseCallback)
+    init(Context context, String base64PublicKey, IGPlayPurchaseCallback gPlayPurchaseCallback)

-implement IGStorePurchaseCallback interface to receive purchases callbacks.
+implement IGPlayPurchaseCallback interface to receive purchases callbacks.

 Use *queryInventory* method to fetch inapp data, sku ids should be